 United Ways also work collaboratively on a state-wide basis, and in their local communities, to lead or collaborate on numerous initiatives that positively impact people’s lives, including Early Childhood Initiatives, Heating Assistance fundraising, and Food Pantry projects.

-United Ways of Maine, the State of Maine, and the Opportunity Alliance, partner to offer 2-1-1 in Maine.
+United Ways of Maine and the State of Maine partner to offer 2-1-1 in Maine.
+The Opportunity Alliance is contracted to provide the call center services.
 2-1-1 Maine is a comprehensive statewide directory of over 8,000 health and human services available in Maine.
 The toll free 2-1-1 hotline connects callers to trained call specialists who can help 24 hours a day, 7 days a week.
 Finding the answers to health and human services questions and locating resources is as quick and easy as dialing 2-1-1 or visiting www.211maine.org.
-2-1-1 was established in 2006, and is averaging more than 78,000 calls per year.
+2-1-1 was established in 2006.